corticph/corti-sdk-typescript/AUTHENTICATION.md

     environment: CortiEnvironment.BetaEu,
     tenantName: "YOUR_TENANT_NAME",
     auth: {
-        access_token: "YOUR_ACCESS_TOKEN",
+        accessToken: "YOUR_ACCESS_TOKEN",
-        refresh_token: "YOUR_REFRESH_TOKEN",
+        refreshToken: "YOUR_REFRESH_TOKEN",
-        expires_in: 3600, // Access token expires in 1 hour
+        expiresIn: 3600, // Access token expires in 1 hour
-        refresh_expires_in: 86400, // Refresh token expires in 24 hours
+        refreshExpiresIn: 86400, // Refresh token expires in 24 hours

         // This function runs before any API call when the access_token is near expiration
         refreshAccessToken: async (refreshToken: string) => {